Idrissa Gueye: International career

 Gueye made his international debut for Senegal on 11 November 2011 as a half-time substitute for Deme N'Diaye in a 4–1 friendly win away to neighbours Guinea.
 He was part of the team at the 2012 Olympics, but was injured just before the interval in the opening game against hosts Great Britain.
 He was selected for the Africa Cup of Nations in 2015, and 2017.

 On 9 June 2017, Gueye scored his first international goal to conclude a 3–0 win over Equatorial Guinea in 2019 Africa Cup of Nations qualification.

-He was named in Senegal's 23-man squad for the 2018 World Cup in Russia.
+He was named in Senegal's 23-man squad for the 2018 World Cup in Russia, starting in all three of the team's matches.
+In Senegal's opening match of the tournament, Gueye registered an assist as his 37th-minute shot deflected in off Poland's Thiago Cionek to give the Africans a 1-0 lead.

 At the 2019 African finals in Egypt, he scored the only goal of the quarter-final win over Benin for the finalists.
 Senegal won the 2021 Africa Cup of Nations in Cameroon, with Gueye scoring in a 3–1 semi-final win over Burkina Faso.

 On 11 November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 29 November, Senegal qualified for the knockout phase after a 2–1 win over Ecuador in the last group stage match, but Gueye received his second booking in the tournament to be ruled out of the round of 16.

 On 24 March 2023, Gueye played his 100th international match in a 5–1 win over Mozambique during the Africa Cup of Nations qualification, to be the first Senegalese to achieve this feat.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations, to be held in the Ivory Coast in January 2024.
+He appeared as a substitute in three of the team's four matches, including the penalty shootout loss to hosts Côte d'Ivoire in the round of 16.

+After appearing in all but one of Senegal's six 2026 FIFA World Cup qualifying matches, Gueye was named in Senegal's squad for the 2025 Africa Cup of Nations.
+He was an ever-present for Senegal at the tournament and was named in the Best XI of the tournament by CAF.
+On 18 January 2026, he captained Senegal to their second AFCON title, beating host nation Morocco 1–0 after extra time.